 Divorce explanation letter

-Again this is a less common explanation letter but could be required for situations to explain why home loan or electricity bill repayments were missed even though you were still fully employed.
+Again this is a less common explanation letter but could be required to explain why home loan or electricity bill repayments were missed even though you were still fully employed.

-My wife and I divorced in early 2016 and I was left with the children.
+My wife and I divorced in early 2016, leaving me with the children.
 I moved back in with my parents until I could find somewhere for us to live.
-During this time all of our bills were being sent to our previous address and my ex-wife did not pay them.
+During this time, all of our bills were being sent to our previous address, and my ex-wife did not pay them.

-In 2014 I moved to Europe for a working holiday for two years.
+In 2019 I moved to Europe for three years.

-Prior leaving, I informed my credit card provider of my departure and asked them to mail my statements to my parents address.
-However for some reason my address was never changed by the provider and they couldn’t contact me so a “clear out” default was lodged on my file.
+Prior to leaving, I instructed my credit card provider to mail my statements to my parents’ address.
+However, for some reason, the provider never changed my address, and they couldn’t contact me, so a “clear out” default was lodged on my file.

-Upon my return home I found our about the unpaid bill and got into contact with them to pay it immediately.
+Upon my return home, I found out about the unpaid bill and got in contact with them to pay it immediately.

-This is another unfortunate situation where you might have moved house, and forgotten to get your mail forwarded and as a consequence has fallen into default with your provider.
-Not to worry, fill out this letter and we can look at what home loan options you have.
+This is another unfortunate situation where you might have moved house, forgotten to get your mail forwarded and, consequently, fallen into default with your provider.
+Not to worry, fill out this letter, and we can look at your home loan options.

 Hunter Galloway’s tips for explanation letters

-It’s important to follow the bank’s requirements closely, but alongside this, here are a few tips to help get your letter across:
+It’s important to follow the bank’s requirements closely, but alongside this, here are a few tips to help get your message across:

-- ✅ Take responsibility: Don’t blame anyone else or the creditor for your mistakes as this can really reflect badly on your character.
+- If you were guilty: Take responsibility.
+Don’t blame anyone else or the creditor for your mistakes, as this can really reflect badly on your character.

-- ✅ If you were innocent: If it was a mistake, describe what steps you took to rectify the situation including all correspondence with relevant parties in a clear and succinct manner.
+- If you were innocent: If it was a mistake, describe what steps you took to rectify the situation, including all correspondence with relevant parties, in a clear and concise manner.

-- ✅ Explain what steps you’ll take: Be clear that you don’t intend to get into a similar situation again but also how you plan to do that, it can work in favour of your application.
+- Explain what steps you’ll take: Be clear that you don’t intend to get into a similar situation again and also how you plan to do that.
+It can work in favour of your application.

 Good and bad reasons

-Lenders will try and understand if the problem was your fault or not, however, if it was your fault don’t expect the lenders to be on your side and support you unless you can give them a strong reason to see that you’re not a high-risk customer.
+Lenders will try and understand whether or not the problem was your fault.
+However, if it was your fault, don’t expect the lenders to be on your side and support you unless you can give them a strong reason as to why you’re not a high-risk customer.

 Evidence is everything

-Without evidence, you’re going to find it very hard to win the lenders over and back up your story.
+Without evidence to back up your story, you’ll find it very hard to win the lenders over.
 For divorcees – can you provide a letter from your solicitor?
-Or if you were travelling have you got a copy of your visa?
-All of this evidence will help form your case and make it clear to the lender about how you’re currently trying to resolve the situation.
+Or if you were travelling, have you got a copy of your visa?
+All of this evidence will help form your case and make it clear to the lender how you’re currently trying to resolve the situation.